AlibabaCloudDocs/cdn/intl.en-US/Acceleration in Hong Kong (China), Macao (China), Taiwan (China), and regions outside China/Configure CDN acceleration/Make API calls to accelerate content delivery outside mainland China.md

 }
 ```

 You can log on to the Alibaba Cloud CDN console to view the accelerated domain name and configure a CNAME record for the domain name.
-For more information about what to do next, see [Configure a CNAME record](/intl.en-US/Acceleration in Hong Kong (China), Macao (China), Taiwan (China), and regions outside China/Configure CDN acceleration/Configure CDN acceleration in accelerated regions outside mainland China in the CDN console.md).
+For more information about what to do next, see [Configure a CNAME record](/intl.en-US/Acceleration in Hong Kong (China), Macao (China), Taiwan (China), and regions outside China/Configure CDN acceleration/Configure Alibaba Cloud CDN in accelerated regions outside mainland China in the CDN console.md).